Bunks Cabins in the Woods at a Summer Camp

 confident and with higher self-esteem than before they left home.

-• Disconnected: Many sleepaway camps don’t allow use of cell phones and the internet.
+• Disconnected: Many sleepaway camps don’t allow the use of cell phones and the internet.
 This gives your child the opportunity to learn all of the ways they can have fun and learn without being plugged in.

 • Separation Anxiety: It’s tough to be away from your family and friends.
 Only the parents can make the right decision on whether their child is ready and willing to do this.